charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 ![conjure-up controller menu][img-network]

 Use the cursor keys to navigate and `space` to select either **flannel** _or_ **calico**.
-If you don't have a hard opinion about which style of networking you need, just leave the default choice and select `next`.
+If you don't have an opinion about which style of networking you need, just leave the default choice and select `next`.
 Some clouds do not currently support Calico, in which case this option will not appear.